awsdocs/amazon-vpc-network-administrator-guide/doc_source/Cisco_NoBGP.md

 + [A Detailed View of the Customer Gateway and an Example Configuration](#Cisco_NoBGP_details)
 + [How to Test the Customer Gateway Configuration](#TestCustomerGateway_NoBGP)

-In this section we walk you through an example of the configuration information provided by your integration team if your customer gateway is a Cisco Integrated Services router running Cisco IOS software\.
+In this section, you get an example of the configuration information provided by your integration team if your customer gateway is a Cisco Integrated Services router running Cisco IOS software\.

 Two diagrams illustrate the example configuration\.
 The first diagram shows the high\-level layout of the customer gateway, and the second diagram shows details from the example configuration\.
 You should use the real configuration information that you receive from your integration team, and apply it to your customer gateway\.

 ## A High\-Level View of the Customer Gateway<a name="Cisco_NoBGP_overview"></a>

 The following diagram shows the general details of your customer gateway\.
-Note that the VPN connection consists of two separate tunnels\.
+The VPN connection consists of two separate tunnels\.
 Using redundant tunnels ensures continuous availability in the case that a device fails\.

 ![\[Cisco ISO without BGP high-level diagram\]](http://docs.aws.amazon.com/vpc/latest/adminguide/images/highlevel-cisco-asa-diagram.png)